At the Australian Unemployment Union, we are fighting back against the government’s ongoing attacks on the unemployed and other welfare recipients.

 Our plan is to make it politically impossible for the government to continue its assault on our social security system.

 Here is our three-step plan to fight back!

 First of all, the government’s vicious propaganda campaign blaming and shaming the unemployed must be exposed for the pack of lies that it is.

-Currently in Australia, there are around 750,000 unemployed people, as well as roughly 900,000 people who are under-employed.
-For this group of 1.65 million who are actively seeking work, there are only 146,000 job vacancies to go around (May 2014 figure).
-Altogether, that means there is ten job seekers for every job vacancy.
+Currently in Australia, there are around 710,000 unemployed people, as well as roughly 1,110,000 people who are under-employed.
+For this group of 1.82 million who are actively seeking work, there are only 170,000 job vacancies to go around (June 2017 figure).
+Altogether, that means there are 10 job seekers for every job vacancy.
 If you include the 1 million “hidden unemployed,” the ration is 17:1!

 It is essential to break the myths surround unemployment created by the governments vicious propaganda.
 It is clear that the vast majority of Unemployed people are not ‘job-snobs’ or ‘dole-bludgers’.
 The jobs are simply not there for most unemployed people to be ‘snobs’ about!